Skip to Content

 Beef Ribs in the Oven

-Cook BBQ beef ribs in the oven until they are fall-off-the-bone tender with little to no effort!
-Coated with homemade rib rub – they bake at low temperature for two hours, resulting in tender, succulent beef ribs packed with flavor.
-Or you can cut the time in half by making Instant Pot beef ribs that cook in only one hour!
+Bake beef ribs in the oven until they’re fall-off-the-bone tender with minimal effort!
+Coated in a homemade rib rub, they bake low and slow for two hours, resulting in juicy, flavorful ribs.
+Short on time?
+Make Instant Pot beef ribs instead—they’re ready in just one hour!

 Beef ribs on a plate.

-• BBQ Sauce: Slather the ribs with your favorite bbq sauce.
-My go-to barbecue sauce is Sweet Baby Rays; it’s delicious, and they have a sugar-free alternative, which makes everyone in my family happy.
+• BBQ Sauce: Slather the ribs with your favorite BBQ sauce.
+My go-to store-bought barbecue sauce is Sweet Baby Rays.

 Additions and Substitutions

-How to Cook Beef Ribs in the Oven
+How to Bake Beef Ribs in the Oven

 The full recipe with measurements is in the recipe card below.

-Step 1: Preheat the oven to 300°F (148°C).
-Then, combine the ingredients for the dry rub in a small bowl.
+Step 1: Combine the ingredients for the rib rub in a small bowl and set them aside.

-Step 2: Prepare the beef ribs by removing the silver membrane (see expert tips) and cut them into slabs of 3-4 bones.
-Coat the top, bottom, and sides of the ribs with the dry rub.
+Step 2: Prepare the ribs by removing the membrane, then cut them into slabs of 3-4 bones.
+Generously coat all sides—top, bottom, and edges—with the dry rub.
+Cover the ribs with plastic wrap and refrigerate for 1 hour.

 Beef ribs coated in rib rub.

-Arrange them (bone side of the ribs down) onto a wire rack set into a rimmed baking sheet.
+Step 3: Preheat the oven to 300°F (148°C).
+Remove the ribs to come to room temperature.
+Then, wrap the slabs in aluminum foil and place them bone-side down on a wire rack set onto a rimmed baking sheet.
 Bake on the middle rack for 2 hours.

 Beef rib slabs wrapped in foil.

-Step 4: Remove the ribs from the foil and brush them with BBQ sauce.
-Broil the ribs uncovered for 15 minutes.
-Let the ribs cool for 5-10 minutes before serving.
+Step 4: Remove the foil and brush the ribs with your favorite BBQ sauce.
+Broil uncovered on low for 15 minutes, then take them out of the oven and let them cool for 5-10 minutes before serving.

 Ribs coated in BBQ saice.